Yolanda Griffith: Postseason

-Olympics
+National team career

 Griffith has twice been a member of the U.S. National Women's Basketball team.
 She won Gold Medals at the Summer Olympics in both 2000 and 2004.

-Griffith will serve as a member of the USA Basketball Women's Development National Team Committee from 2013-2016.
+Griffith will serve as a member of the USA Basketball Women's Development National Team Committee from 2013 to 2016.
 The Women's Developmental National Team committees will select coaches and athletes for USA Basketball teams competing in the 2013 and 2015 FIBA Americas U16 Championships; and the 2014 and 2016 FIBA U17 World Championships.
 The Men's Developmental National Team Committee also selects staff and players for the annual Nike Hoop Summit.

 Coaching career

 In 2011, Griffith accepted an assistant coach position with Ivy League university, Dartmouth, located in Hanover, NH.
 In her first season with the Big Green the Dartmouth post players made great strides.
 Griffith was instrumental in the development of Arianne Hunter and Tia Dawson.
 Dawson, who was the Big Green's top rebounder and the top shot blocker in the Ivy League, was twice named Ivy League Rookie of the Week.

 In 2013, Griffith was named the First Assistant Coach for Lafayette College a member of the Patriot League.
 She was an assistant coach for Joanna Bernabei-MacNamee at the University of Albany.
 When Bernabei-MacNamee was named as the new head coach at Boston College in 2018, she brought Griffith along as her assistant.
 Griffith has been instrumental in the development of post players at BC.